ontimize/ontimize-boot/_pages/basics_i18n.md

   </div>
   </div>

-## Configuring internationalisation service in Ontimize Boot
+## Configuring internationalization service in Ontimize Boot

 In this complete tutorial, we are going to create a backend for an application from scratch, including the database with different tables, configuring the server, creating the necessary **DAO** files and implementing the service.